wuciawe/wuciawe.github.io/_drafts/2014-08-20-design-pattern-part-1.md

 Define an interface for creating an object, but let subclasses decide which class to instantiate.
 Factory Method lets a class defer instantiation to subclasses.

+#### Applicability

+Use the Factory Method pattern when

+-   a class can’t anticipate the class of objects it must create.
+-   a class wants its subclasses to specify the objects it creates.
+-   classes delegate responsibility to one of several helper subclasses, and you want to localize the knowledge of which helper subclass is the delegate.

 #### Examples